VidunderGunder/ml-ady-report/README.md

 ## Rights and Licenses

+MLAdy's worth will primarily be based in a developed framework.
+Components of competitive value should be closed source, to give MLAdy an edge over competition.

 ### Intelligent property

+Key intelligent properties of MLAdy are the codebase, trained models and data.
+Initially, the value of each will in descending order be:

+1. Codebase
+2. Trained models
+3. Data

+Long term, the acquired data will increase in value as the amount and quality goes up, while the method itself will be easier to copy with time.
+This will eventually flip the order to:

+1. Data
+2. Trained models
+3. Codebase

+Currently, all code and resources are hosted on GitHub, with read-access to everyone.
+[This implies all rights reserved by default](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository#choosing-the-right-license) and allows for easy sharing as the project is starting up.
+Key pieces with competitive value will eventually be closed off, to protect MLAdy from competitors.
+This will include (but is not limited to):

+- Simulation environments
+- Vehicle abstractions
+- Reinforcement models
+- Classification models
+- Vision composition
+- Methods (e.g. retrofitting and training procedures)

+### Privacy

+By using an abstract perception of the world with the mental model to train agents, all personal information can be filtered out.
+This enables the algorithms to respect [principles proposed by the GDPR](https://gdpr.eu/article-5-how-to-process-personal-data/), removing any sensitive information.
+That way, all data relevant to training can be stored for later use, without giving up performance.

+Any models needed for human detection, or other possibly sensitive operations, will be based on available anonymous data or pre-training.

 ### Key licenses currently in use

+Tools and software with free and open licenses, or alternatively licenses for students or personal use, are favored by MLAdy.
+This reduces cost and paperwork, keeps the possibility of open-source contributions open and reduces friction for new developers and students.

 Licenses that allow for free commercial use are marked with `(Free)`, and similarly the ones requiring payment are marked with `(Paid)`.